Graph Foundation Models: Concepts, Opportunities and Challenges: Challenges and Future Directions

 \subsubsection{Model Architectures}

-As mentioned above, the designs of backbone architectures and learning paradigms are crucial for the implementation of graph foundation models.
+As mentioned above, the designs of backbone architectures and learning paradigms are crucial for the implementation of GFMs.
 Although this article has outlined some potential solutions, it does not rule out the possibility of better ones.
 For example, regarding the backbone architecture, recent works have proposed model architectures that go beyond the Transformer, offering improved performance~\cite{dao2024transformers} or interpretability~\cite{yu2023white}.
 However, it is still unknown whether these backbone architectures can be used for dealing with graph data.
 Additionally, when utilizing GNN+LLM-based models, it is worth exploring how to more effectively align the outputs of both models.
 Furthermore, there is limited research regarding the emergent abilities or neural scaling law~\cite{wang2024exploring, maoposition} of GNN-based~\cite{PRODIGY} or LLM-based~\cite{NLGraph} graph foundation models.
-It is yet unclear whether GNN+LLM-based models may have greater potential for emergence.
-Given that current multimodal foundation models~\cite{fei2022towards} primarily handle text, images, audio, and other modalities, it is an interesting research direction to explore whether GNNs can be employed to further expand the diversity of modalities covered by multimodal foundation models or enhance the capabilities of foundation models for multimodal learning~\cite{yuan2023power}.
+It is yet unclear whether GNN+LLM-based models may have greater potential for emergence. {Furthermore, considering the diverse types of graphs (such as heterogeneous graphs~\cite{tang2024higpt}, temporal graphs~\cite{zhang2023llm4dyg}, and hypergraphs~\cite{hyperbert2024}), designing a GFM capable of handling multiple types of graphs is a valuable direction for future research.
+A potential solution is to use a mixture of experts (MoE) model~\cite{wang2023graph}, where each expert handles one type of graph.} Finally, given that current multimodal foundation models~\cite{fei2022towards} primarily handle text, images, audio, and other modalities, it is an interesting research direction to explore whether GNNs can be employed to further expand the diversity of modalities covered by multimodal foundation models or enhance the capabilities of foundation models for multimodal learning~\cite{yuan2023power}.